Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

 The smoothed complexity of shadow vertex simplex algorithm can thus be reduced to the smoothed complexity of a two-dimensional slice of a convex hull.
-For this purpose, let us define the maximum smoothed shadow size as
+For this reason, let us define the maximum smoothed shadow size as

-The following upper bound we take from \cite{DH18}, who state that the analysis of \cite{ver09} can be strengthened to obtain the claimed bound.
-This upper bound should be understood as proving that there exists a shadow vertex rule based simplex algorithm which satisfies that smoothed complexity bound.
-The lower bound is due to \cite{b87} and shows that the shadow vertex simplex rule can be made to follow paths of this length.
+The following upper bound we take from \cite{DH18}, which states that the analysis of \cite{ver09} can be strengthened to obtain the claimed bound.
+This upper bound should be understood as stating that there exists a shadow vertex rule based simplex algorithm which satisfies that smoothed complexity bound.
+The lower bound is due to \cite{b87} and shows that the shadow vertex simplex rule, with two adversarially specified objectives $c_0, c$, can be made to follow paths of this length.

 \begin{theorem}[Smoothed Complexity of Shadow Vertex Simplex Algorithm] Given any $n \geq d \geq 2, \sigma > 0$, the smoothed complexity of the shadow vertex simplex algorithm satisfies

 \end{theorem}